anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 |------------------------
 | wrappedcacerts | Request CA Certificates    | {{req_cacerts}} |
 |===============
-{: #registrar_ep_table title='Additional Well-Known Endpoints on a BRSKI-PRM Registrar' }
+{: #registrar_ep_table title='Additional Well-Known Endpoints on a BRSKI-PRM Registrar'}

 According to {{Section 5.3 of !RFC8995}}, the domain registrar performs the pledge authorization for bootstrapping within his domain based on the Pledge Voucher-Request.
 This behavior is retained in BRSKI-PRM.

 The domain registrar MUST possess and trust the IDevID (root or issuing) CA certificate of the pledge vendor/manufacturer.

 Further, the domain registrar MUST have its own EE credentials.

 ### Domain Registrar with Combined Functionality

 A registrar with combined BRSKI and BRSKI-PRM functionality MAY detect if the bootstrapping is performed by the pledge directly (BRSKI case) or by a Registrar-Agent (BRSKI-PRM case) based on the utilized credential for client authentication during the TLS session establishment and switch switch the operational mode from BRSKI to BRSKI-PRM.

-This may be supported by a specific naming in the SAN (subject alternative name) component of the EE certificate of the Registrar-Agent.
+This may be supported by a specific naming in the SAN (subject alternative name) component of the Registrar-Agent EE certificate.

 Alternatively, this may be supported by using an LDevID certificate signed by the domain owner for the client authentication of the Registrar-Agent.
 Using an LDevID certificate also allows the registrar to verify that a Registrar-Agent is authorized to perform the bootstrapping of a pledge.
-See also agent-proximity assertion in {{agt_prx}}.
+See also Agent-Proximity Assertion in {{agt_prx}}.

-Using an LDevID certificate for TLS client authentication of the Registrar-Agent is a deviation from {{!RFC8995}}, in which the IDevID credential of the pledge is used to perform TLS client authentication.
+Using an LDevID certificate for TLS client authentication of the Registrar-Agent is a deviation from {{!RFC8995}}, in which the pledge IDevID certificate is used to perform TLS client authentication.

 ## Registrar-Agent

 The Registrar-Agent is a new component in BRSKI-PRM that provides a secure message passing service between pledges in responder mode and the domain registrar.

-It requires the EE certificate of the domain registrar for TLS server authentication when establishing a TLS session with the domain registrar and to provide the registrar EE certificate to the pledge for creating the Pledge Voucher-Request (PVR).
+It requires the domain registrar EE certificate for TLS server authentication when establishing a TLS session with the domain registrar and to provide that certificate to the pledge for creating the Pledge Voucher-Request (PVR).
+The certificate may be configured at the Registrar-Agent or may be fetched by the Registrar-Agent based on a prior TLS connection with this domain registrar.

-The Registrar-Agent uses its own EE certificate for TLS client authentication when establishing a TLS session with the domain registrar and for signing agent-signed data.
+The Registrar-Agent uses its own EE certificate and corresponding private key for TLS client authentication when establishing a TLS session with the domain registrar and for signing agent-signed data.
-This EE certificate MUST include a SubjectKeyIdentifier (SKID), which is used as reference in the context of an agent-signed-data object as defined in {{tpvr}}.
+This EE certificate MUST include a SubjectKeyIdentifier (SKID) {{Section 4.2.1.2 of !RFC5280}}, which is used as reference in the context of BRSKI-PRM Agent-Signed Data as defined in {{prm-asd}}.

 Note that this is an additional requirement for issuing the certificate, as {{!IEEE-802.1AR}} only requires the SKID to be included for intermediate CA certificates.
 {{!RFC8995}} has a similar requirement.
-In BRSKI-PRM, the SKID is used in favor of providing the complete EE certificate of the Registrar-Agent to accommodate also constrained environments and reduce bandwidth needed for communication with the pledge.
+In BRSKI-PRM, the SKID is used in favor of providing the complete Registrar-Agent EE certificate to accommodate also constrained environments and reduce bandwidth needed for communication with the pledge.
 In addition, it follows the recommendation from BRSKI to use SKID in favor of a certificate fingerprint to avoid additional computations.

-In addition to the EE certificates, the Registrar-Agent is provided with the product serial number(s) of the pledge(s) to be bootstrapped.
+In addition to the EE certificates, the Registrar-Agent is provided with the product-serial-number(s) of the pledge(s) to be bootstrapped.
 This is necessary to allow the discovery of pledge(s) by the Registrar-Agent using DNS-SD with mDNS (see {{discovery_uc2_ppa}}).
 The list may be provided by prior administrative means or the Registrar-Agent may get the information via an interaction with the pledge.
-For instance, {{RFC9238}} describes scanning of a QR code, where the product serial number would be initialized from the 12N B005 Product Serial Number.
+For instance, {{RFC9238}} describes scanning of a QR code, where the product-serial-number would be initialized from the 12N B005 Product Serial Number.

 In summary, the following information MUST be available at the Registrar-Agent before interaction with a pledge:

 * Domain registrar EE certificate: certificate of the domain registrar to be provided to the pledge.
 * Registrar-Agent EE certificate and corresponding private key: own operational key pair to sign agent-signed-data.
-* Serial number(s): product serial number(s) of pledge(s) to be bootstrapped for discovery.
+* Serial number(s): product-serial-number(s) of pledge(s) to be bootstrapped; used for discovery.

 Further, the Registrar-Agent SHOULD have synchronized time.

-Finally, the Registrar-Agent MAY possess the IDevID (root or issuing) CA certificate of the pledge vendor/manufacturer to validate the IDevID certificate on returned PVR or in case of TLS usage for pledge communication.
+Finally, the Registrar-Agent MAY possess the IDevID (root or issuing) CA certificate of the pledge vendor/manufacturer to validate the IDevID certificate on returned PVR or in case of optional TLS usage for pledge communication (see {{pledgehttps}}).
 The distribution of IDevID CA certificates to the Registrar-Agent is out of scope of this document and may be done by a manual configuration.

 ### Discovery of the Registrar {#discovery_uc2_reg}

+While the Registrar-Agent requires the IP address of the domain registrar to initiate a TLS session, a separate discovery of the registrar is likely not needed and a configuration of the domain registrar IP address or hostname is assumed.
-As a Registrar-Agent acts as representative of the domain registrar towards the pledge or may even be collocated with the domain registrar, a separate discovery of the registrar is likely not needed as Registrar-Agent and registrar are domain components and have a trust relation.
+Registrar-Agent and registrar are domain components that already have a trust relation, as a Registrar-Agent acts as representative of the domain registrar towards the pledge or may even be collocated with the domain registrar.
-Moreover, other communication (not part of this document) between the Registrar-Agent and the registrar is assumed, e.g., to exchange information about product-serial-number(s) of pledges to be discovered as outlined in {{arch_nomadic}}.
+Further, other communication (not part of this document) between the Registrar-Agent and the registrar is assumed, e.g., to exchange information about product-serial-number(s) of pledges to be discovered as outlined in {{arch_nomadic}}.

-Moreover, as the standard discovery described in {{Section 4 of !RFC8995}} and the {{Appendix A.2 of !RFC8995}} does not support  of registrars with an enhanced feature set (like the support of BRSKI-PRM), this standard discovery is not applicable.
+Moreover, the standard discovery described in {{Section 4 of !RFC8995}} and the {{Appendix A.2 of !RFC8995}} does not support identification of registrars with an enhanced feature set (like the support of BRSKI-PRM), and hence this standard discovery is not applicable.

 As a more general solution, the BRSKI discovery mechanism can be extended to provide upfront information on the capabilities of registrars, such as the mode of operation (pledge-responder-mode or registrar-responder-mode).
 Defining discovery extensions is out of scope of this document.